Christian Ziege: Club career

-At club level, Ziege played for Bayern Munich (1990–97), Milan (1997–99) and Middlesbrough (1999–2000).
+At club level, Ziege played for Bayern Munich (1990–97), AC Milan (1997–99) and Middlesbrough (1999–2000).
+The reason he left Milan was his conflict with manager Alberto Zaccheroni, who later reflected: "my biggest regret there [at Milan] was Christian Ziege.
+I tried to convince Ziege to play as a wing-back.
+I was sure he could have been great in that role.
+He had the technical ability of a number 10 – a great left foot with which he could score goals and provide assists – but he could also run up and down for 90 minutes.
+He never fully accepted the idea of not playing as a left-back, however, and after leaving AC Milan he didn’t have a great career".

 In the summer of 2000, Liverpool F.C. made a £5.5m bid which exactly matched a get-out clause in Ziege's contract.
 Middlesbrough insisted they had received offers in excess of £8m for Ziege, but were forced contractually to allow Ziege to talk to Liverpool, who then signed him.
 He made his debut for Liverpool in a 3–2 home win over Manchester City on 9 September 2000, replacing Steven Gerrard in the second half.
 A combination of knee injuries and the improving form of Jamie Carragher, meant he was transferred to Tottenham Hotspur at the end of that season.
 He scored two goals during his spell at Liverpool; against Leeds in the league and Stoke in the League Cup.
 Ziege also contributed to their treble in the 2000–01 season.
 He came on as an extra time substitute in the 2001 Football League Cup Final and scored a penalty in the shootout as Liverpool defeated Birmingham City, but he was not part of the match days squads for either the 2001 FA Cup Final or 2001 UEFA Cup Final.

 On 14 March 2002, Liverpool were fined £20,000 by The Football Association for having made an illegal approach for Ziege when he had been at Middlesbrough.
 The player himself was fined £10,000.
 Whilst at Spurs he scored in the 2002 Football League Cup Final but he ended up on the losing side.
 However, by this time Ziege's injury problems were escalating, and by 2004 his contract was terminated by mutual consent so he could return to Germany.

 Ziege returned to Germany with Borussia Mönchengladbach in June 2004, but announced his retirement in October 2005, having not played since the previous December due to a persistent ankle injury.